dbj-data/ubench/README.md

 # DBJDBJ FORK

-Win cmd colurs are (realisticaly) supported for Windows 10 onwards.
-If you run Windows console app using ubench.h on e.g. Windows 7 you will see VT100 escape codes instead of colours.

-To avoid that, on your windows compiler command line please make sure to add
+## Intermediary measure

+Compiler command line must also contain this:
 ```
 /DWINVER=0x0A00
 /D_WIN32_WINNT=0x0A00
 ```

-That will designate  WIN10 as the minimum OS supported.
-Recompile.
+> This is mandatory for Windows builds using ubench.h from this fork.

+Win cmd colurs are (realisticaly) supported for Windows 10 onwards.
+We made sure ubench.h builds require WIN10 or better.
 You will now see console colours only on WIN10.

+But.
+The same exe if run on Win7 would again not show colours but escape codes mixed with text.
+The ulitmates solution is to check Windows version at runtime.
+That is on the roadmap.

 What could possibly go wrong? &trade; :wink: